-In terms of the distribution of sales by product, all product categories saw a decreased in sales.
-Flooring sales for the first six months of fiscal 2023 decreased 35% compared to last year.
-Specialty and commodity panel sales decreased 24% compared to last year.
-Building materials sales decreased 18% compared to last year.
-Finally, lumber sales decreased 16% compared to last year.
+In terms of the distribution of sales by product, all product categories experienced a decrease in sales with the exception of commodity and specialty panels.
+Flooring sales for the first six months of fiscal 2024 decreased 11% compared to last year.
+Specialty and commodity panel sales increased 8% compared to last year.
+Building materials sales decreased 4% compared to last year.
+Finally, lumber sales decreased 1% compared to last year.